nibalizer/sc2-wcs-austin-blog-post/post.md

 The recommendation to the player would be this:

-1) The most likely map to be banned by your opponent is Palandino.
+1) The most likely map to be banned by your opponent is Paladino.
 Between Honorgrounds and Cactus Valley, Cactus Valley has a much better ZvP winrate.
 Ban Honorgrounds.
 2) The most likely map to be played and has a <50% ZvP winrate is Abyssal, that's where you should focus practice time.

 ### Errors